Andrew155/data_pipeline/README.md

 Data Analysis:
 - Executes SQL queries to analyze the data within BigQuery.

+Automation with Apache Airflow (not finished)
+- Sets up Apache Airflow to automate the entire data pipeline process.
+- Creates Directed Acyclic Graphs (DAGs) to define workflows, from data collection and loading to analysis and reporting.
+- Configures schedules for task automation and monitors their execution.

 Next development:
-- Automation with Apache Airflow
+- Complete the Airflow field
-- Complete Directed Acyclic Graphs (DAGs) to define workflows, from data collection and loading to analysis and reporting.
-- Configures schedules for task automation and monitors their execution.
+- Create some dashboard overview via the data extracted and loaded